 - Scroll down, then tap Install unknown apps.

 - Tap Chrome (or the web browser that you use).

 - Turn the toggle next to Allow from this source to the On position.

 For Android phones running older Android versions, the option is available under Settings > Security > Install from unknown sources.

 After you’ve granted permission to your device to install apps from unknown sources, you can now install APK files on your Android phone.

 How to Install an APK File from a Browser

 Installing an APK file from a browser is as easy as just a few taps.
 The instructions below will walk you through the process.

-2. Find the APK file you want to download and tap, then tap the Download button.
+2. Find the APK file you want to download and tap the Download button.
 You may see a pop-up warning you that this file may harm your device.
 Tap OK to continue with the download.

-3. You’ll then see it downloading on the top bar or at the bottom of your device.
+3. You’ll see it downloading on the top bar or at the bottom of your device.
 Otherwise, go to Downloads and find the APK file you just downloaded.

-4. Tap Install to begin with the installation.
+4. Tap Install to begin the installation.
 Once the installation is complete, you can see the app in your list of installed apps.

 How to Install an APK File from the File Manager